mistycheney/MouseBrainAtlas/README.md

 # User Guides
- Explanations for how to install and run the code, intended for the non-programmer, are in [UserGuides]
+ Explanations for how to install and run the code, intended for the non-programmer, are in the [User Guide](doc/UserGuide.md).

 # Code arhitecture